By: Spokane Riverkeeper

 Rivers teach us, and I wanted the Spokane River to teach me.

 When I began working for Spokane Riverkeeper, newly arrived in eastern Washington, I knew I had to see the whole river for myself.
-My Riverkeeper colleagues had long lived along its banks and they do an impressive job of protecting their river, but they hadn’t paddled the river in its entirety.
+My Riverkeeper colleagues had long lived along its banks and they do an impressive job of protecting the Spokane river, but they hadn’t paddled the river in its entirety.
 I would be the first among us to do so.

 I had begun embarking on month-long canoe expeditions when I was 13 and since then have logged uncountable miles on streams, rivers, sloughs, lakes, and bays.
 Traveling on “river time” gives me a chance to reflect, to find meaning in minutiae, to see things in new ways, to speculate and to be astonished.